rahXephonz/extracts/README.md

   - `params` (object, optional): URL parameters to be included in the request URL.
   - `headers` (object, optional): Custom headers to be included in the request.
 These headers will override the instance's default headers.
   - `isPrivate` (boolean, optional): Set to true if the request requires authorization.
 Default is false.
-  - `local` (boolean, optional): Set to true if the request should be made to a local endpoint.
-Default is false.
   - `manualUrl` (boolean, optional): Set to true if you want to manually provide the full request URL.
 Default is false.

 #### Method: `getToken(): string`